Madrapps/plot/README.md

 Just add the `LineGraph` composable and pass it a `LinePlot` with all your configuration and customisation.
 Please take a look at the [sample](https://github.com/Madrapps/plot/tree/main/sample) app to see the various customisations available.
 Almost every aspect of the graph is customisable.
-You can even override the default draw implementations and you can draw a `Rectangle` instead of a `Circle`.<br>
-The below code renders the Orange graph that you see in the above screenshots.
+You can even override the default draw implementations and can draw a `Rectangle` instead of a `Circle`, etc. The below code renders the Orange graph that you see in the above screenshots.

 ```kotlin
 @Composable